frappe/erpnext_documentation/user/manual/en/CRM/lead.md

 ### 2.3 Recording Comments, Emails and Events

 * **Comments**: You can write your comment in 'Add a comment' box and click on 'Comment'.
-* **Emails**: You can send an email to the lead by clicking on the 'New Email' button and when the lead responds to your email, it will visible.
+* **Emails**: You can send an email to the lead by clicking on the 'New Email' button and when the lead responds to your email, it will be visible.
 * **Events**: You can also records the Meetings, Calls etc you have had with the Lead by clicking on 'New Event'

 ### 2.4 Creating Opportunity, Customer and Quotation